-Join Mike Chapple for an in-depth discussion in this video Introducing TCP/IP, part of CompTIA Security+ Exam Prep (SY0-401): Network Security.
+Join Mike Chapple for an in-depth discussion in this video Introducing TCP/IP, part of CompTIA Security+ (SY0-401) Cert Prep: Network Security.

 - We use networks everyday, but don't often pause to reflect on what is happening under the covers to make those networks function properly.
 As we begin our exploration of network security, let's first talk about the basics of networking and a set of protocols known as TCP/IP.
 TCP/IP is an acronym that stands for Transmission Control Protocol, Internet Protocol.
 TCP and IP are two or the main protocols that make up all modern networks.

 The Internet Protocol is responsible for routing information across networks.
 The name is a little deceiving, because it's not just used on the Internet.
 It's also used in the network, in your home or office.
 The main responsibilities of the Internet Protocol are providing and addressing scheme, known as IP addresses that uniquely identify computers on a network.
 And delivering information in chunks known as packets from their source to the correct destination.
 IP is what's know as a network layer protocol.